hickurt/generic-pilots-redux/README.md

 Each group of pilots is also now toggleable.
 I may add more later.

-*credit to stylesrj for making the original mod and also giving me permission to update it*
+*credit to stylesrj for making the original mod / giving me permission to update it, and ITB discord guys for spriting help*